-A statue and two monuments memorialize some of the struggles that took place on the now peaceful grounds.
-A statue of a Native American dipping his hand into a pool of water, given to the park in 1921 by George Pratt, is dedicated to the various Native American tribes in the region.
-One of Battlefield Park's namesake battles was between the Algonquin and Iroquois tribes.
+Three statues and a memorial honor some of the struggles that took place on the now peaceful grounds.
+A statue of a Mohawk warrior dipping his hand into a pool of water, given to the park in 1921 by George Pratt, is dedicated to the various Native American tribes in the region.
+These and more are part of the Self-Guided Colonial Wars Walking Tour.

 A statue of King Hendrick, the Mohawk chief, and British General William Johnson (the eponymous founder of Johnstown, NY) honors their cooperation during the French and Indian War.
 Although King Hendrick died in battle, they were able to lead their respective troops to victory, defeating the French and their allies in the Battle of Lake George.
 The two leaders are depicted in a peaceful, supportive stance overlooking the battlegrounds.

 Set among the trees, the third statue on the grounds is of Father Isaac Jogues, the first white man to view Lake George.
 He dubbed it the "Lac du St. Sacrament," which translates to "Lake of the Blessed Sacrament."